Msx00/UR5e-UR7e_Control/README.md

-The studio is easy to interact with python and C++ codes.
+The studio is easy to interact with python and C++ codes, and it supports complete RTDE and Dashboard founction.

 It is recommended to run on Windows X64 platform.
-The studio supports complete RTDE and Dashboard founction.